Vegan Peanut Butter Cups

 Take 75g of chocolate and melt it in the microwave in 30-second increments, being careful not to let it burn.

 Using a pastry brush or the back of a teaspoon, paint a thin layer of chocolate around the edges of each paper case, about 1/2 the way up.
-(I find it’s easier to hold the paper case in your hand as you do this.)
+(I find it’s easier to hold the paper case in my hands as I do this.)

 Place the cases in the freezer for 10 minutes.